Interracial marriage: United Kingdom

 Male immigrants and visitors to Britain have occasionally intermarried with British women, particularly during the 20th century.
-These include South Asian lascars before and after the First World War, Arab and Indian immigrants during the interwar period, African American GIs during the Second World War, Maltese and Cypriot cafe owners in the 1940s to 1950s, West Indian immigrants in the 1950s to 1960s, and a new wave of South Asian immigrants in the 1960s.
+These include South Asian lascars before and after World War I, Arab and Indian immigrants during the interwar period, African American GIs during World War II, Maltese and Cypriot cafe owners in the 1940s to 1950s, West Indian immigrants in the 1950s to 1960s, and a new wave of South Asian immigrants in the 1960s.
 These relationships were marked by an increase in inter-ethnic tensions, though the actual impact of such unions remains a topic of debate among scholars and historians.

 According to the 2001 census of Britain, Black British males were around 50% more likely than black females to marry outside their race.
 British Chinese women (30%) were twice as likely as their male counterparts (15%) to marry someone from a different ethnic group.
 In 2001, 2% of all marriages in the United Kingdom were inter-ethnic.
 In 2011 the census showed that almost one in 10 people in Britain were either married or living with someone from a different ethnic group, with proportions ranging from 85% of mixed-race people to 4% of white people.

 In 1948, an international incident was created when the British government took exception to the "difficult problem" of the marriage of Seretse Khama and Ruth Williams, whom he had met while studying law in London.
 The interracial marriage sparked a furore among both the tribal elders of the Bamangwato and the apartheid government of South Africa.
 The latter objected to the idea of an interracial couple ruling just across their northern border, and exerted pressure to have Khama removed from his chieftainship.
 Britain's Labour government, then heavily in debt from World War II, could not afford to lose cheap South African gold and uranium supplies.
 They also feared South Africa might take direct action against Bechuanaland, Khama's homeland, through economic sanctions or a military incursion.
 The British government began a parliamentary enquiry into Khama's fitness for the chieftainship.
 Though the investigation reported that he was eminently fit for the rule of Bechuanaland, "but for his unfortunate marriage", the government ordered the report suppressed.
 (It would remain so for thirty years.)
 It exiled Khama and his wife from Bechuanaland in 1951.
 It was many years before the couple was allowed to live in Africa, and several more years before Khama became president of what is now Botswana.
 Their son Ian Khama served as the president of that country decades later.